-VAEC is in two regions with three Availability Zones in each region designed to allow U.S. government agencies, contractors, and customers to move sensitive workloads into the cloud for addressing specific regulatory and compliance requirements.
+AWS operates in two regions with three Availability Zones in each region designed to allow U.S. government agencies, contractors, and customers to move sensitive workloads into the cloud for addressing specific regulatory and compliance requirements.
+JLV currently operates in a single region (GovCloud West) and utilizes two Availability Zones (A and B).
 AWS GovCloud does not manage logical access controls within the VAEC system boundary.
 VAEC offers the same level of security as other VA physical technology centers and supports existing VA security controls and certification requirements such as FISMA, Health Insurance Portability and Accountability Act of 1996 (HIPAA), HITECH, SAS-70, ISO 27001, FIPS 140-2 compliant end points, and PCI DS

-- JLV ECS Cluster is a logical grouping of containers which together form the JLV application. - There is a setting in the cluster which describes the number of containers that are needed at any one time. - o Anytime one of the containers crashes, the ECS service will automatically create a new container to ensure the desired number of containers is maintained. - Each container is described by the task definition associated with each specific container. - The JLV Cluster definition is stored in the Elastic Container Registry (ECR)
+• JLV ECS Cluster is a logical grouping of containers which together form the JLV application.

+- o A cluster setting describes the number of containers needed at any one time. - o If a container becomes degraded, the ECS service will automatically create a new container to ensure the desired number of containers is maintained. - Each container is described by the task definition associated with each specific container. - The JLV Cluster definition is stored in the Elastic Container Registry (ECR)